gitrsi/cyberops.zone/resources/Purple Teaming Exercise/README.md

 ## Extract TTPs
 - Procedure Level
 - Creatie an Adversary Profile
-- Capability Abstraction Template can be used
+- For a more detailed Profile the Capability Abstraction Template can be used
 - Create a high Level Adversary Emulation Plan

 ## Table Top